connor-kolb-13/georgia-sweets-group-10/README_Sprint_2.md

 Isaac:

+1. Yesterday, I added functionality to tiles on the dashboard page
+2. Today, I'll be adding individual pages for each of the dashboard tiles
+3. Had some confusion with how to make the pages within pages work but realized it doesn't have to be on the navbar to have its own page.

 Trent:
 1).
 Yesterday I began writing the JS for adding images to the gallary page.
 The image links are to be pulled from Firebase after they are uploaded from the admin dashboard.